dexterestacion/Sumo-Line-following-Remote-controlled-robot/README.md

 - Connection

-for reliable contact, we use a JST XH connectos since it is easier when it comes to removing, or plugging the module in rather than using a jummper wires, which can be unreliable due to vibration.
+for a reliable connection, we use a JST XH connectors since it is easier when it comes to removing, or plugging the module in rather than using a jummper wires, which can be unreliable when it comes to vibration.